Skip to Main Content

 Traditional knowledge labels and terms/conditions: content from Indigenous communities which can be open but restricted in certain ways due to practices within the culture.

-Content in this area is most likely open access; however, there is not a clear license.
+Indicates Open; Content in this area is most likely open access; however, there is not a clear, open license but will instead have permissions or terms that grant certain use rights to individuals.
 The content should have no access barriers and must be free to use.
 Content licenses, statements, and terms of agreements should be read thoroughly to understand what is permitted.
 With this content it is advised that faculty link out to this content and not embed or re-mix into their course/work.

 Open Oregon Video: Library Resources as Course Materials